kwahoo2/Mortar/README.md

 An integrated shield board for Raspberry Pi is available in a separate repository [MortarShield.](https://github.com/twizzter/MortarShield/)

 ![Mortar Shield](https://github.com/twizzter/MortarShield/blob/main/ms11.png?raw=true)
+It can be cloned as submodule for this repository.

 Pins for DRV8814 drivers are described in MotorWorker.cpp